MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-deeplink.md

 > [!Note]
-> By editing the WorkOrder folder and WorkOrder.js file you are editing files included in the field service mobile project.
+> **Deeplinking in production instances:** By editing the WorkOrder folder and WorkOrder.js file you are editing files included in the field service mobile project.
 These folders and files may be updated as new mobile projects are released by Microsoft.
 In this case, you run the risk of 1) not upgrading these files and missing citical new functionality or 2) overwriting your JavaScript file and losing the deeplink functionality.
 TO avoid this, it is recommended to use a custom folder and JavaScript file separate from the WorkOrder folder an WorkOrder.js file in production instances.

 **Save** and **Publish** the mobile project.